-New: FSEP was proudly featured in the March 2018 Rare Neurological Disease Special Report.
+New: FSEP was proudly featured in the recent Rare Neurological Disease Special Report.
 See the article here.

 CNF was awarded a Patient Centered Outcomes Research Institute (PCORI) grant to help convene caregivers throughout the entire child neurology community that are engaged in peer support efforts.
 This collaborative project’s goal is aimed at identifying current gaps and possible strategies to help our community legitimize peer support as an effective intervention for supporting our caregivers.
 In March 2018, CNF launched a collaborative peer support work group to lend their insights and identify solutions for the entire community!
 Click here to learn more.

 We are here to listen and help.
 We have been there.
 We are parents, like you.

 If you’re a PARENT, receiving a diagnosis for your child can be life-changing.
 Having a safe place to explore feelings of “this is not the way it’s supposed to be” is what the CNF Family Support and Empowerment Program (FSEP) is all about.
 Sharing the emotional process that often comes with a new diagnosis or living with a neurologic condition, with someone who has also experienced these feelings, can be helpful to many families.